ShubhaPokharel/MethodOverridingPractice/README.md

   and the arguments/inputs.

-The method in the Parent class is called overriden method.The method signature/functionality that is rewwritten in the Child class is called overriding method.
+The method in the Parent class is called overriden method.The method signature/functionality that is rewritten in the Child class is called overriding method.